OliverFlecke/siege-bot/README.md

 ### Tests

 To run all the tests, the environment variables for Ubisoft have to set, as it is required to testing the interaction with the API.
-Some of these have been marked as `ignored` for now to not run them in the pipeline.
-This is mostly because Ubisoft do not like me logging in from many different places and closes the account 😫